-Stick with extra virgin olive oil or virgin olive oil, the product of the first pressing of olives, because these retain the highest levels of nutrients.
+Stick with extra virgin olive oil, the product of the first pressing of olives, because these retain the highest levels of nutrients.
 When storing olive oil, keep it in a closed pantry, since sunlight and heat can speed up spoilage.
-Use within one to two months of purchase.
 If buying in larger quantities, keep a small container of olive oil at room temperature and store the rest in the fridge.

 Pour some good oil over a salad with a squeeze of fresh lemon and some salt and pepper for a super easy and healthy alternative to store bought salad dressing.
 Olive oil and chopped garlic clove are a great dressing for whole-wheat pasta.
 Put out a small cup of olive oil with some herbs or balsamic vinegar for dipping bread into.
 Try using it in our Rosemary Scented Olive Scones.